-- 1. If team members believe they have the resources, time, and ability to address the newly identified issue(s), they can ask the board to amend their ToR.
-They would need to develop a clear rationale for such an amendment and make their case to the board along with proposed revisions to their ToR. - 2.
+- 1. If team members believe they have the resources, time, and ability to address the newly identified issue(s), they can ask the board to amend the project's ToR.
+They would need to develop a clear rationale for such an amendment and make their case to the board along with proposed revisions to the ToR. - 2.
 If they believe they are not the right group to address the issue but that it is important and within the Council's scope of activity, they can recommend an approach for dealing with it in their final report.

-Sometimes teams identify administrative areas in the ToR that need to be adjusted (e.g., timelines, budget) and can formally ask the board to amend the ToR accordingly.
+Sometimes teams identify administrative areas in the ToR that need to be adjusted (e.g., timelines, budget) and can formally ask the board to amend the ToR.
 After approving a team's ToR the board may determine it could be in the overall interest of the AWC to amend the ToR.
 In such cases, the team would be consulted about the specific amendments and given an opportunity to discuss the implications.
 The board must agree to ToR amendments, and a revised document is subsequently issued and posted to the website.
 Approval of final documents by the board can occur between board meetings with decisions being confirmed at the next board meeting.
 For example, expedited project teams may require speedy approval of final documents instead of waiting for the next board meeting.

-Project teams may need to commission consultant reports to help them better understand an issue, learn how other jurisdictions have addressed the issue, or for other purposes related to fulfilling the team's terms of reference.
-Drafts of the consultant reports are shared internally with team members who may offer feedback and suggestions.
+Project teams may need to commission consultant reports or host engagement events (e.g., workshops, webinars) to help them better understand an issue, learn how other jurisdictions have addressed the issue, or for other purposes related to fulfilling the team's terms of reference.
+These tasks are completed with project-specific funding that must be secured before project work begins.
+There is an expectation that when the AWC approves a project budget including project-specific funding that members will engage their sectors to determine if funding is available, and support the AWC's fundraising efforts.

+Drafts of consultant reports are shared internally with team members who may offer feedback and suggestions, or with subject matter experts who are part of team member organizations.
 When the team has completed its work, it may recommend to the executive committee that these third-party reports be posted to the AWC website with a suitable disclaimer.